VikasNegi22/VikasNegi22/README.md

 ### Hi there 👋

+- 👋 Hi I'm vikas negi.
 - 🔭 I’m currently working on ...Web based projects
-- 🌱 I’m currently learning ...
-React
+- 👀 I’m interested in ... front-end and backend technologies
 - 👯 I’m looking to collaborate on ...
 Web app based on MERN stack
-- 💬 Ask me about ...
-Web
-- 📫 How to reach me: ... vikasnegi19400@gmail.com
+- 📫 How to reach me: ... https://www.linkedin.com/in/vikas-negi-9a9333213/
-- 😄 Pronouns: ...
-He/him